What are the aims of this leaflet?

-You will be advised by your doctor about the number of applications of imiquimod per week and the length of the treatment course as this will vary depending on the skin condition being treated and the strength of cream you are prescribed.
-Your doctor will discuss a treatment schedule with you.
+You will be advised by your doctor about the number of applications of imiquimod per week.
+The length of the treatment course will vary depending on the skin condition being treated and the strength of cream you are prescribed.
+Your healthcare professional will discuss a treatment schedule with you.

-If you have widespread sun damage, then it is recommended to apply to small areas of the affected zone rather than the whole, usually not using more than one or two sachets per application, depending on which strength of cream is used: for example, first treatment of the scalp, then the face.
-The more cream is used in any one application, the more severe the side effects may be.
+If you have widespread sun damage, then it is recommended to apply to small areas of the affected zone in cycles rather than the whole.
+Usually you would not use more than one or two sachets per application, depending on which strength of cream prescribed..
+The more cream used in any one application, the more severe the side effects may be.